trofima/clean-architecture-playground/presentation.md

 **But what about integration tests? - It's a good idea to have them.
 Few of them** You should test complex integrations (dependency inversions, base classes and hooks) using relevant testkits and renderes.
 But such tests should focus on testing **integration**, not system behavior.
 That's why you should not end up with many of such.

+**How do you even start to develop like that? - Easy** You start with a **user story**.
+You transform it to the **use case** and implement it (I advice using TDD).
+Implementing the use case will reveal needed dependencies and entities for you.
+You don't need any design, stabilized server api and what not to begin with.
+The user story is enough.
+The rest should be inverted anyway, because it is the very point if dependency inversion - you dictate contract, not them.
+After server stabilizes it's api you write an adapter for it.
+After having ui, you'll be able to format presentation accordingly.
+Maybe some refactor of presentation entity will be required (it won't if the user story is well defined).
+But that's not a problem at all.
+Agile system is always ready to relentless refactor and any changes because it's... **agile**.